Oluwasetemi/school_of_engineering_v4/slides.md

 # Slot

-The &lt;slot&gt; element is used within the &lt;template&gt; to create placeholders for custom content.
+The `<slot>` element is used within the `<template>` to create placeholders for custom content.
 If a name attribute is provided, it creates a "named slot" that can be used to insert custom content within the web component.
 In the example, a named slot is created for the legend of the star rating component.

 ````md magic-move
 ```html